pranigopu/diver-vs-mermaid/Assets/NOTES.md

 # NOTES

+## Kinematic colliders
+To enable colliders such that the sprites can move but not be moved, use the "Kinematic" option instead of "Dynamic" option.

 ## Use of "Is Trigger" property for Collider2D of projectile
 A trigger doesn't register a collision with an incoming Rigidbody.
 Instead, it sends `OnTriggerEnter`, `OnTriggerExit` and `OnTriggerStay` message when a rigidbody enters or exits the trigger volume.
 This is perfect for a projectile that is not supposed to physically move the target.